rutuja-deshkar/upload-file-api/README.md

 e) Download a file for a user
 GET "users/:user_id/files/id"

+Remove data from body(if present)

 Pass authentication token in header (same as step c above)

 f) Delete a file for a user
 DELETE "users/:user_id/files/id"

+Remove data from body(if present)

 Pass authentication token in header (same as step c above)